How Wave Picking can Benefit Your Operations

 What is Wave Picking?

 Wave picking is an order picking method that allows warehouse workers to pick multiple orders in a specific inventory zone within your facility.
 Often called waves, these workflows occur in short, timed sequencing that align often with shipping or transportation deadlines.
-Ideally, wave picking activity is completed in concentrated, set time periods during the day to optimize the order picking process.
+Ideally, it’s an activity that’s completed in concentrated, set time periods during the day to optimize the order picking process.

 - Set up of picking orders based on a delivery schedule